aliakbarazizi/innoscripta-backend/README.md

 # Backend Service

 This is the backend service for the project, built with Laravel.
-The application is containerized using Docker and can be run using docker-compose.
+The application is containerized using Docker and can be run using docker compose.

 ## Prerequisites